 On September 1928, Alexander Fleming, Professor of Bacteriology at St. Mary’s Hospital in London was sorting through petri dishes of Staphylococcus culture when he noticed that one of the petri dishes had a growth of mold.
 He noticed interestingly that the zone around the mold was clear of bacteria.
 This indicated that the mold was producing a “mold juice” that was inhibiting bacteria growth.
 This observation led to the discovery of penicillin and its therapeutic application as an antibiotic.
 Since then antibiotics have been used in humans and livestock to effectively treat and prevent disease caused by bacteria, and to promote growth in livestock.
 However, bacteria have proven to be adaptable, finding ways to develop resistance and necessitating the development of more and more antibiotics.
-At least 6000 different antibiotics is reported to have been developed; each taking between 5-10 years to come to market, at a cost in the millions of dollars.
-At the same time, it takes less than a year for a bacterium to develop partial adaptation, and 5 years to acquire full adaptation to a new antibiotic (Mikhaleva, 2018).
+At least 6000 different antibiotics are reported to have been developed; each taking between 5-10 years to come to market, at a cost in the millions of dollars.
+At the same time, it takes less than a year for a bacterium to develop partial adaptation, and 5 years to acquire full adaptation to a new antibiotic drug (Mikhaleva, 2018).

 The amazing capacity of bacteria to adapt has resulted in the annual death of 35,000 people of the more than 2.8 million infected each year with antibiotic resistance (AR) bacteria in the US (CDC, 2019).
-Cully, 2014 reported that in many developed countries, 50-80% of total antibiotics is attributed to livestock.
+Cully, 2014 reported that in many developed countries, 50-80% of total antibiotics are attributed to livestock.
 Pets, aquaculture, and crops account for 5%, and humans consume the rest.
 According to Thomas et al. (2019) on a global scale, 73% of all antibiotics sold are used in animals raised for food.
-This has led to the high antibiotic resistant rates in livestock, with highest resistance seen against tetracycline, sulfonamide and penicillin (Thomas et al, 2019).
+This has led to the high antibiotic-resistant rates in livestock, with highest resistance seen against tetracycline, sulfonamide and penicillin (Thomas et al, 2019).
 In 2010 the global use of antibiotics was 63,151 ± 1,560 tons and was predicted to increase by 67% by 2030.
 A third of this growth is imputed to the scaling up of production in middle income countries (Van Boeckel, 2015).

-As bacteria develop these superpower properties, they are able to transfer their new capabilities to other bacteria they interact with through horizontal gene transfer (HGT).
+As bacteria develop these resistant characteristics, they are able to transfer their new capabilities to other bacteria they interact with through horizontal gene transfer (HGT).
 This occurs when bacteria picks up free-floating DNA plasmids shed by other bacteria (transformation); when DNA is moved from one bacteria to the next by bacteriophages (transduction); or when DNA is transferred between bacteria through a tube between cells (conjugation) (Gebreyes and Wittum, 2017).
 Therefore, as long as diverse bacteria populations continue to interact, they will share their genes.
 The diagram below illustrates the complex cross-interactions of bacteria between major reservoirs.
 For example, livestock can directly infect humans with ARMs, or transfer them via their fecal matter to soil, irrigation water, and ultimately to the crops we eat.

 Based on our understanding of how ARMs evolve and spread, we can apply appropriate strategies to control them.
 These strategies may include: